To govern oneself primarily by ideas, principles, and preferences is a good thing.

 Political parties

-It's not surprising to most people that political parties are ideological.
-The Democrat, Republican, and Libertarian political parties in the United States will support their own candidates over the candidates of the other parties.
+It's not surprising to most people that the Democrat, Republican, and Libertarian political parties in the United States will support their own candidates over the candidates of the other parties.
 This is not unexpected or even unreasonable.

-But what most people don't realize is how severely ideological political parties in the United States have become.
-They are judged to a greater degree by how much money they amass, than whether or not their candidates win elections.
-Therefore, if the Democrat party, for example, believes it can garner more money by allowing the opposing candidate to win--thus endearing increased sympathy, consolation, and "underdog" donations--the party will do so.
-Meaning, political parties think more of their income than their own candidates.
+What most people don't realize is how severely ideological political parties in the United States have become.
+They are judged more by how much money they amass than by whether their candidates win elections.
+If the Democrat party, for example, believes it can garner more money by allowing the opposing candidate to win--thus endearing increased sympathy, consolation, and "underdog" donations--the party will do so.
+Meaning that political parties think more of their income than their own candidates.

 But what if only one solution is correct?